-The Oleander Initiative is implemented by the University of the Middle East Project, a USA based 501 c3 non profit organization.
+The Oleander Initiative is implemented by the UME, a USA based 501 c3 non profit organization.

 Oleander Initiative Program Description